electricbookworks/electric-book-workflow/README.md

 ## The repo structure

-The repo structure follows pretty much standard Jekyll structure.
-In the root are `_include`, `_layouts` and `css` folders, and `_config.yml` and `index` files.
-The simple `header.html` and `footer.html` includes, and `default`, `chapter`, `frontmatter`, `copyright` and `toc` layouts should be a good start for most books.
-But every case will be different, and you'll have to make additions to suit the project.
+The framework repo's folders and files follow the [standard Jekyll structure](http://jekyllrb.com/docs/structure/): in the root are `_include`, `_layouts` and `css` folders, and `_config.yml` and `index` files.
+The HTML snippets in `_includes` and `_layouts` should be enough for most simple books.
+But every case will be different, and you may have to make additions to suit your project.
 This is especially the case for the CSS.

 One framework repo can hold one or many books (for instance all the books in a series with consistent structure and layout).
-Each book's content is in a folder in the root.
-In the framework here, we have `book-one` with a few sample files in it:
+Each book's content is in its own folder in the root.
+In the framework repo, we have `book-one` as an example with a few sample files in it:

 * title page
 * copyright page
 * table of contents
 * acknowledgements
 * a first chapter
+* a second chapter

-Each document is a section of the book, which traditionally might be separated from others by a page break, and begin with a first-level heading (e.g. an `<h1>`).
+Each document is a section of the book, which traditionally might be separated from other sections by a page break.

 Alongside the content files in that book's folder is an `images` folder, for images that belong to that book only.

 A book's folder should only ever need to contain markdown files and images.
 If you're embedding other kinds of media you could add folders for that alongside `images`.
 We don't recommend sharing images or media between books, in case you want to move a book from one repo to another later.
-(E.g. copy the publisher logo into each book's `images` folder separately.)
+(So, for example, copy the publisher logo into each book's `images` folder separately.)

+## Setting up

+To create a new book in a new collection:

+1. The `book-framework` is a template for a collection.
+Make a copy and rename it for your collection.
+E.g. `my-sci-fi`.
+2. Inside `my-sci-fi`, open and edit these three files:
+	*	`_config.yml`: Edit the values there for your collection.
+The comments will guide you.
+	*	`index.md`: Read and replace the book-framework template text with your own.
+	*	`README.md`: Replace all the book-framework description text with any notes your collaborators might need to know about your collection.
+3. Rename the `book-one` folder with a short folder-name version of your book's title.
+Use only lowercase letters and no spaces.
+If you're creating more than one book, make a copy of this folder.
+Each book gets its own folder.
+4. Inside the book's folder, edit and add a markdown file for each piece of your book, e.g. one file per chapter, as our examples suggests.
+5. Inside the book's folder, store images in the `images` folder.
+	*	Replace the `publisher-logo.svg` file with your imprint or brand's logo.
+	*	Replace the `cover.jpg` image with your book's front cover image.
+For best results, use an image almost but less than 1000px on its longest side.
+(More on images below.)

 ## Creating a book in markdown

 Here are some guidelines we've created for our own use.
 They are probably applicable to other books, too.

-### Before you start
+Before you start:

 * Read through all these notes, including the tips at the end.
 You may not understand it all at first, but you need to plant all these seeds in your brain for when you need them.
 * Use a good text editor (there are dozens of options, e.g. Notepad++ on Windows, or TextWrangler on Mac).